Published April 19, 2021. Open access. | Gallery ❯ |

 Spanish common names: Anadia diamante, lagartija de rombos.

 Recognition: ♂♂ 19.5 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=7.0 cm. ♀♀ 19.1 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=6.9 cm..
-The Diamond Anadia (Anadia rhombifera) is distinguishable from all other lizards in its area of distribution by having large, smooth, and sub-hexagonal dorsal scales.1,2 The snout is slim and pointed, the dorsum is light tan with (usually) a dark brown or blackish lateral stripe, and the belly is light cream without markings.3,4 The tail is extremely long (~1.8–2.2 times the snout-vent-length)4,5 and has a characteristic pattern of rhomboid vertebral marks, especially in females.3 In Ecuador, the most similar species is A. buenaventura, which occurs in southwestern Ecuador and can be recognized by its light cream dorsolateral stripes.4
+Snout–vent length=6.9 cm..1–3 The Diamond Anadia (Anadia rhombifera) stands out from other lizards within its distribution range due to its smooth sub-hexagonal dorsal scales.1–3 The snout is slim and pointed, the dorsum is light tan, typically accompanied by a dark brown or blackish lateral stripe, and the belly is light cream without markings (Fig. 1).3,4 The tail is extremely long (~1.8–2.2 times the snout-vent-length)4,5 and has a characteristic pattern of rhomboid vertebral marks, especially in females.3 In Ecuador, the most similar species is A. buenaventura, found in southwestern Ecuador, and recognized by its light cream dorsolateral stripes.4

-Natural history: RareTotal average number of reported observations per locality less than ten..
-Anadia rhombifera is a diurnal and arboreal lizard that inhabits evergreen forests in foothill or mountainous areas.2 The species also occurs in pastures with scattered trees, guava plantations, inside rural houses, and in other relatively open areas nearby the forest border.2 During sunny days, Diamond Anadias may be seen basking or moving with a characteristic swinging twig-like motion.2,6 Individuals spend most of their active time on thin branches, stems, tree trunks, and rooftops up to 11 m above the ground and probably higher, but they also descend to the ground.2,6,7 At night and during cloudy days, these lizards hide inside arboreal bromeliads or in the thatch of roofs.2,6 In captivity, individuals feed on spiders, beetles, grasshoppers, and moths.2 Gravid females containing 1–2 eggs have been found during the rainy season (December–May).2
+Natural history: Anadia rhombifera is a rarely seen diurnal and arboreal lizard that inhabits evergreen forests in foothill or mountainous areas.2 The species also occurs in pastures with scattered trees, guava plantations, in rural houses, and in other semi-open areas near the forest.2 During sunny days, Diamond Anadias may be seen basking or moving with a characteristic swinging twig-like motion.2,6 Individuals spend most of their active time on thin branches, stems, tree trunks, and rooftops up to 11 m above the ground and probably higher, but they also descend to the ground.2,6,7 At night and during cloudy days, these lizards hide inside arboreal bromeliads or in the thatch of roofs.2,6 In captivity, individuals feed on spiders, beetles, grasshoppers, and moths.2 Gravid females containing 1–2 eggs have been found during the rainy season (December–May).2

-Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Anadia rhombifera is proposed to be listed in this category, instead of Least Concern,9,10 because the species is considerably less widely-distributed that previously thought.
-Instead of being distributed from northeastern Colombia to extreme southwestern Ecuador,9 in this work, the “true” A. rhombifera is considered to be restricted to an area smaller than 20,000 km2 in west-central Ecuador.
+Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..8 Anadia rhombifera is proposed to be listed in this category, instead of Least Concern,9,10 because the species is considerably less widely-distributed than previously thought.
+Instead of occurring from northeastern Colombia to extreme southwestern Ecuador,9 the species is almost surely restricted to an area smaller than 20,000 km2 in west-central Ecuador.
 Moreover, ~65% of this area has already been converted to pastures and agricultural fields and each year it loses an additional 254 km2 of forest cover.11 The remaining populations are also severely fragmented and few localities (9 of 31; Appendix 1) are in protected areas.

-Distribution: Anadia rhombifera is endemic to an estimated ~19,353 km2 area on the Chocoan lowlands and adjacent Andean foothills of west-central Ecuador.
-The species has been recorded at elevations between 160 and 1638 m (Fig. 2).
+Distribution: Anadia rhombifera is endemic to an estimated ~19,353 km2 area on the Chocoan lowlands and adjacent Andean foothills of west-central Ecuador (Fig. 2).

 Etymology: The generic name Anadia does not appear to be a reference to any feature of this group of lizards, but a matter of personal taste.
-John Edward Gray usually selected girl’s names to use on reptiles.12–15 The specific epithet rhombifera refers to the rhomboid markings on the tail of some members of the species, including the holotype.16
+John Edward Gray usually selected girls’ names to use on reptiles.12–15 The specific epithet rhombifera refers to the rhomboid markings on the tail of some individuals of this species, including the holotype.16

 Special thanks to Billy Sveen for symbolically adopting the Diamond Anadia and helping bring the Reptiles of Ecuador book project to life.